Happy birthday Quasi

 1930 - We also lost 4-1 there with Jim Smith nabbing our consolation as centre-half David Davidson put through his own net while playing his 62nd and final reds game.
 Vic Watson struck one of his nine goals against the reds as Jim Barrett and George Robson also netted for the Irons.

 1983 – We beat the Hammers 2-1 in a League Cup Fifth Round tie at Anfield, thanks to goals from David Hodgson and Graeme Souness.
+This was Bob Paisley’s fiftieth game in charge in this competition.

 1908 - Centre-half Jimmy Harrop made his reds bow as we beat Bolton Wanderers 1-0 in a First Division match at Anfield.
 Jack Parkinson struck in a match that was also a benefit game for winger Arthur Goddard.
 Forward Joe Hewitt reached a century of League appearances for the club in this game.